 What about projects being developed under AMRUT?

-Apart from the smart city projects, tell us about the core infrastructure projects planned for the city.
+Apart from the smart city projects, please share the core infrastructure projects planned for the city.
 What about smart transportation systems and roadworks?

 Also, tell us about the various aspects of effective waste management, water or power distribution undertaken in the city.

-GCC has undertaken a massive effort to revamp the solid waste management policy in the city and will soon float tenders to initiate newer methods.
-For water and power distribution, the smart city SPV has undertaken projects with TANGEDCO and CMWSSB on innovative improvements like smart metering, sensor-based devices for tanker filling posts and smart water meter for bulk consumers.
-The total cost of such projects comes up to Rs.1.85 billion.
+GCC has undertaken a massive effort to revamp the solid waste management policy in the city and will soon floattenders to initiate newer methods.
+For water and power distribution, the smart city SPV has undertaken projects with TANGEDCO and CMWSSB on innovative improvements like smart metering, censor-based devices for tanker filling posts, smart water meter for bulk consumers, etc. The total cost of such projects comes up to Rs 1.85 billion.
 Most of the projects have been tendered out and are under implementation now.

 What about efforts taken by the corporation to maintain the city’s heritage?